-The below resources offer different perspectives on the correlation between spirituality and neuroscience from scholarly, research, and diverse faith backgrounds.
-They are a means for us to dialogue and learn even amid our differences.
+The resources on this page are a means for us to dialogue and learn even amid our differences.
 If we can accept that which is best from those who are different from us, we can grow, encourage, and inspire one another.

 John L. Esposito is University Professor of Religion and International Affairs at Georgetown University and Founding Director of the Prince Alwaleed Bin-Talal Center for Muslim-Christian Understanding.
 He is the editor of The Oxford Encyclopedia of Modern Islam and The Oxford History of Islam, and author of Unholy War, What Everyone Needs to Know about Islam, and many other acclaimed works.
 Click here for books by John Esposito

 Within Islam, the God Most-High, Allah is known to have 99 names.
 The 99 names of God shed light into God’s many attributes.
 Prayer and reflection on the 99 names of God, give Muslims the opportunity to be representatives of these attributes in the world.
 The 99 names of God include loving, peaceful, compassionate, generous, and patient.